 If you proceed with this kind of modification to your truck, please let us know.
 This may be the start of a trend (if indeed it hasn't started yet) that truck manufacturers incorporate in their truck designs in the future.

 We would appreciate your "before" and "after" photos on any modifications you make on your truck, as well as:

 * a list of the tools you (or a mechanic) used;

 * a list of the truck parts you purchased; and

 * the costs of parts and labor you invested.

 Furthermore, we'd appreciate your opinion about how much better you are able to see around your truck -- especially in front of it.
-You may do this through the review form part of our truck parts
+You may do this through the review form part of our truck parts page.

 Thanks again for your question.
 I hope that this answer provides some food for thought.

 Mike and I wish you safe travels and lots of money saving opportunities on the road.